-After earning a Bachelor's of Public Health from the University of Kentucky, where I spent time working on local tobacco-cessation and policy efforts, I sought to apply my public health experience on a global scale as a Peace Corps Volunteer.
-I served as a Maternal and Child Health Promoter in rural Zambia, where I had the opportunity to work on a wide variety of global health projects.
-Since my return, I have been pursuing a Master's of Public Health at the George Washington University's global & humanitarian health program.
-I am thrilled to take on this role in partnership with USAID and hope to use my experiences and education to continue on a career in the global health space and working towards sustainable health & humanitarian response efforts globally.
+After earning a Bachelor's of Public Health from the University of Kentucky, where she spent time working on local tobacco-cessation and policy efforts, Sinead sought to apply her public health experience on a global scale as a Peace Corps Volunteer.
+She served as a Maternal and Child Health Promoter in rural Zambia, where she had the opportunity to work on a wide variety of global health projects.
+Since her return, she has been pursuing a Master's of Public Health at the George Washington University's global & humanitarian health program.
+Sinead is thrilled to take on this role in partnership with USAID and hope to use her experiences and education to continue on a career in the global health space and working towards sustainable health & humanitarian response efforts globally.

 I received my undergraduate degree in Biological Chemistry.
 Following graduation I moved to Austin, TX and briefly worked at a lab before starting my transition into Health Information Technology.
 I currently attend George Washington University and am getting my Masters in Information Technology.
 Following graduation I intend to work on a challenging Information Technology role within the International Development sector.